 Profile antibody responses against the most important wild type AAV capsid proteins with the PEPperCHIP® Pan-AAV Capsid Protein Microarray.
 The chip contains the sequences of 15 different capsid proteins converted into more than 5,000 overlapping peptides for high-resolution epitope data.
 Available with linear or cyclic constrained peptides for linear or conformational epitope mapping, the PEPperCHIP® Pan-AAV Capsid Protein Microarray can be used to analyze patient and animal sera as well as research and diagnostic anti-AAV antibodies on the epitope level.

-· Antibody monitoring in patient sera before and after gene therapy
+· Anti-AAV antibody monitoring in patient sera before and after gene therapy

 · Identification of cross-reacting anti-AAV antibodes

-· Identification of anti-AAV antibody responses in healthy individuals
+· Identification of pre-existing anti-AAV antibody responses in healthy individuals

 · Fingerprint analysis of anti-AAV antibody responses in animal models